Yes Day: Plot

 The fourth event is a trip to Six Flags Magic Mountain.
 When Katie steps away, Allison sees texts on her daughter's phone from Layla indicating she and Katie will be hanging out with older boys at Fleekfest.
 Allison tells her that the wager is off and she's going to Fleekfest with her, not Layla.
 Hurt, Katie storms off.
 In an attempt to win a pink gorilla for Katie as an apology, Allison and Carlos get into a fight with another park-goer and are arrested.
 The children sneak away.
 Katie goes to Fleekfest with Layla but quickly becomes uncomfortable being alone with older boys, and her friend abandons her.
 Nando stages a "nerd party" at the house as the final big event, but it quickly gets out of control when Ellie accidentally sets off a foam explosion inside the house that was meant for the backyard.
 Meanwhile, Katie's phone dies while trying to contact her siblings and she panics.
 With help from H.E.R., who is performing at the event, Allison finds Katie and they reconcile.
 H.E.R. is moved and invites them on stage for a song.
 Carlos arrives home and finally manages to be a disciplinarian, forcing the party to stop and the children to help with the cleanup.
 As Yes Day draws to a close, Ellie makes one final request.
 They all spend the night playing games as a family in a tent in the backyard, until Nando's foam bomb (having been flushed down the toilet) starts to fill up the house.

+In a mid-credits scene, the Torres family and other players pelt Mr. Deacon with Kool-Aid balloons at the Capture the Flag field as revenge for suggesting Yes Day in the first place.

 Cast

 Production

 In September 2018, it was announced that Jennifer Garner had joined the cast of the film, with Miguel Arteta directing from a screenplay by Justin Malen, with Netflix distributing.
 In October 2019, Jenna Ortega, Édgar Ramírez and Julian Lerner joined the cast of the film.
 In April 2020, Megan Stott announced she had joined the cast of the film.

 Principal photography began in November 2019 in Los Angeles.

+The film features a number of songs, including a rendition of "Baby I Need Your Loving" by H.E.R., Garner, and Ortega.
+Other songs include "I'm a Gummy Bear", "Epic", and "Slide".
+The band Allah-Las also made a cameo while performing "Catamaran".